dnmvisser/nagios-check-zonemaster/README.md

 ### Tips

-If you decide that a certain reported problem is acceptable, you can configure zonemaster-cli to not run the specific test that reports the problem.
+If you decide that a certain reported problem is acceptable, you can configure `zonemaster-cli`` to not run the specific test that reports the problem.
 This can be done by using a special *profile* (this was called *policy* in v1):

-1. Find the tag of the specific test that you don't want to run anymore, by supplying the verbose flag:
+1. Find the tag of the specific test that you don't want to run anymore, by supplying the verbose flag.

    ```
-   debian@nagios:~$ ./check-zonemaster.py --domain tienhuis.nl -v
+   debian@nagios:~$ ./check-zonemaster.py --domain tienhuis.nl --verbose
    WARNING: Found 2 issues with severity WARNING or higher for tienhuis.nl
    3.598s WARNING All authoritative nameservers have the IPv4 addresses in the same
                  AS (209453).
 IPV4_ONE_ASN